*1* WORLD PLAYING CARD VARIETIES

 - France first used imported Italian and Spanish decks.
 By the 1480s they had started using the new suits diamonds, hearts, spades and clubs, and a queen in the courts.
 The simple French suits were very easy to print, using the stencil and woodblock technology of the time, and were produced in great quantity, soon spreading to England, and, through the English and French, to North America.
 This suit family is also now known as the International deck and is used all around the world for many modern decks.

-- The Portuguese brought Latin playing cards to Japan in the 1500s and the Japanese made their own versions of them in the traditional tile-like form they were already using.
+- The Portuguese brought their version of Latin playing cards to Japan in the 1500s and the Japanese made their own versions of them in the traditional tile-like form they were already using.
 Originally painted on sea shells, traditional cards are small and thick like tiles and can only be shuffled by being placed face down and mixed.
 Oldest is the Game of Poets and most popular is Hanafuda.
-The gaming company Nintendo was started in 1889 for the purpose of making and selling the popular Hanafuda decks.
+There were many different playing card decks and games invented to get around gambling laws.
+The gaming company Nintendo was first started in 1889 for the sole purpose of making and selling the popular Hanafuda decks.

 - At the end of the 1500s, though Spanish suits were sometimes used, the German suits of hearts, acorns, bells and leaves were created and are still in use today.
 Before that the earliest playing cards were hunting decks - hand painted, and later wood block printed - with varying symbols of the hunt as their 4 suits, ie. deer, falcon, dogs, ducks heron, etc. Germany experimented with more playing card suits than any other nation before, and even after, establishing the official German suits.